 On Mt.
-Myojogatake, viewed from Goran Onsen in Hakone, 205 bamboo stalks will be lit one by one to reveal an enormous burning 大 (dai, meaning big or great).
-Fireworks and food stalls are expected to recommence in 2022, though keep an eye out for the latest updates.
+Myojogatake, viewed from Gora Onsen in Hakone, 205 bamboo stalks will be lit one by one to reveal an enormous burning 大 (dai, meaning big or great).
+There will also be fireworks.

 This is the end of Hakone’s larger summer festival and events.